Tech-at-DU/d3-tutorial/21-sankey/readme.md

 const svg = d3.select("#svg")
 ```

-Lets add a color scale.
+Let's add a color scale.
 For this example I'm using `d3.scaleSequential()` which returns a different color for each index.

 ```JS
 const colorScale = d3.scaleSequential()